Information about Current Office Operations

 If you believe you have a valid residential parking permit and still receive a parking ticket when parked in your assigned zone, please contact the City Clerk's Office to confirm your permit is still valid and has been correctly entered into the permit system.
 You can call the Office at (507) 328-2900.

-If you receive a ticket for any other reason you believe is in error, you may follow the instructions on the back of the ticket to contest the citation in person on Wednesdays at 1 p.m., or you may submit a form requesting review of a parking citation.
-This form can be dropped off or emailed to the City Clerk's Office, along with any documentation you may have.
+If you receive a ticket for any other reason you believe is in error, you may submit a form requesting review of a parking citation.
+This electronic form is automatically submitted for review when completed.
+If necessary, hard copy forms are available in the City Clerk's Office to complete and submit.

 Administrative citation reviews are completed weekly by parking enforcement representatives of the Rochester Police Department and the City Clerk's Office.
 If it is determined an error was made in issuing a citation, any late fees will be waived, but if the administrative review is denied, you are obligated to pay the fine noted on the ticket and any late fees that have accrued.
 Submitting a request for review does not stop late fees from accruing, and those fees are added beginning 10 days after a citation is issued.
 It is your responsibility to submit a request for review in a timely manner.